Skip to main content

 The average value is calculated by taking 1 sample every second and averaging last 'n' samples.
 Where 'n' is defined above in Samples.

-• Above/Below: Select Above or Below from this list box to define if the trigger should fire when the counter value is above the average value or when the counter value is below the average value.
+• Above/Below: Select Above or Below from this list to define if the trigger fires when the counter value is above the average value or when the counter value is below the average value.

 • Value: Average cutoff value for this counter.
 If the calculated average value goes above this cutoff, the configured action groups are triggered.